-- \ A transit trail is only required when the trail is identified in a Council-adopted plan. - \\ No trees will be required in the planting strip. - 28.
-Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", subsection C, "Shared Use Path" by the following: - Replace the graphic with a new version and update the caption. - Modify the table, section B, by adding a triple asterisk (\\\) in the second column, and deleting "or Perimeter Planting Strip". - Modify the table, section B by modifying the text in the third column, "Minimum Dimension", by deleting "on outer and 4' on inner". - Add a new row "C" to the table with new text. - Modify the first asterisk (\) by adding a sentence at the end. - Add two new asterisks (\\\) and (\\\\), to the footnotes with accompanying new text.
+- \ A transit trail is only required when the trail is identified in a Council-adopted plan. - \\ No trees will be required in the planting strip. - 32.
+Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", subsection C, "Shared Use Path" by the following: - Replace the graphic with a new version and update the caption. - Modify the table, row B by 1) adding a triple asterisk (\\\) in the second column, 2) deleting "or Perimeter Planting Strip" in the second column, and 3) deleting "on outer and 4' on inner" in the third column. - Add a new row "C" to the table with new text. - Modify the first asterisk (\) by adding a reference to an Area Plan and a sentence at the end. - Add two new asterisks (\\\) and (\\\\), to the footnotes with accompanying new text.